kdvsolis/platform_demo_012/README.md

 # PlatformDemo - Customer Management Application

 PlatformDemo is a web application built using ASP.NET Core Razor Pages and Entity Framework Core.
 It allows you to manage a list of customers and their associated orders.
 Customers can be searched and viewed in a user-friendly interface.
+# Test Task to Complete

+This repository contains a .NET solution named `PlatformDemo` with two projects: a .NET 6 Class Library and an ASP.NET Core 6 web application.

+## .NET 6 Class Library

+The class library project contains:
+- An Entity Framework DbContext using a SQL Server provider.
+- Two entity classes:
+  - `Customer` class with properties: Customer Id, Name, and Phone number.
+  - `Order` class with properties: Order Id, Order Number, and Amount.

+## ASP.NET Core 6 Web Application

+The web application project references the class library and includes:
+- A web page that displays a list of customers along with their phone numbers and the total amount of their orders.
+Each customer is displayed on a separate line, even if they have no orders.
+- Sample data is provided with 10-15 customers and 0-5 orders per customer.

+## Additional Instructions

+- Please make sure to document your code with proper comments.
+- Feel free to add your own enhancements to showcase your capabilities.
+It can be visual or functional.
+- If you have any questions about something not specified, use your judgment.
+- This task should take you less than an hour to complete.

+## How to Run

+To run the application, follow these steps:

+1. Clone this repository to your local machine.
+2. Open the `PlatformDemo.sln` solution file in Visual Studio or your preferred IDE.
+3. Build and run the ASP.NET Core web application project.
+4. Access the web page to view the list of customers and their orders.

+Please provide feedback and share the GitHub repository link with `recruiting@logicimtech.com`.

+Good luck with the task!

 ## Prerequisites